AVSLab/basilisk/docs_sphinx/source/Support/FAQ.rst

 -  Answer: The following response assumes you have the Basilisk soure code.
 You need to install the python utility ``pytest`` if this is not available on your system.
-Instructions are found at :raw-latex:`\ref `installOptionalPackages.
+Instructions are found at :ref:`installOptionalPackages`.
 Next, navigate to the folder ``Basilisk\src`` and run ``pytest`` from there.

 **How can I run ``pytest`` faster?**